leighton-0/kali-setup/README.md

 # Kali Setup Script

-Prepares Kali for a pentest by enabling session logging, installing tools, and making common configuration changes
+Prepares Kali as a standard configuration

+## STILL IN DEVELOPMENT

 ## NOTE: THIS SCRIPT ASSUMES YOU ARE RUNNING AS ROOT (LIKE IN THE OLD DAYS)
 ## NON-ROOT USERS ARE NOT SUPPORTED